angelamcosta/inception/wiki/docker-introduction.md

 - Simplified deployment: deploy multi-container applications with a single command
 - Scalability: easily scalate services up or down to handle changes in demand
 - Easy configuration: the `docker-compose.yml` file is a simple and readable configuration file
+- Shared storage: volumes storage can be shared between the host and the containers